-First, you’ll need to pick plants which are flexible.
+First, you’ll need to pick plants that are flexible.
 If you choose plants, like dwarf fruit trees or blueberry bushes, to place in a vertical garden, they’ll branch out.

-In short, you should choose plants which will flow smoothly (especially if you are creating a vertical pocket garden.)
+In short, you should choose plants that will flow smoothly (especially if you are creating a vertical pocket garden.)

 Naturally, your options open up if you decide to use shelves with containers on them or hanging baskets.

-Next, you need to choose plants which have similar needs.
+Next, you need to choose plants that have similar needs.
 You don’t have the ease of moving vertical gardens around usually.

-With this in mind, you need to plant vegetation which can all handle full sunlight, or all need lots of shade.
+With this in mind, you need to plant vegetation that can all handle full sunlight, or all need lots of shade.